christianalfoni/impact/docs/context.md

   // We have some state that we only want to be changed by other stores const [list, setList] = signal<string[]>([]);

-  // We register a message we will handle to update the list receiver<GlobalStoreMessages>({
+  // We register a function to handle updating the list context<GlobalStoreContext>({
     addListItem(item) {
       setList((current) => [...current, item]);
     },